stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 Note that there might be even more complex use cases, where the lack of the proposed solution would lead to even more nested `if let` and for-in loops.
 (The use case of complex XML querying and manipulation is a good example, as it demands concise formulations in order for the code to be still easily understandable.)

 One might argue that optional chaining is not necessary here, because you _can_ use the according `if let` expressions — but note that the same argument could be used against optional chaining at some other places.
-So even if one does not see a big improvement for for-in loops, making the language feel more consistent (“We have this great feature of optional chaining, but why can’t I use it at this place?”) could be an argument in favour of the proposed language change.
+So even if one does not see a big improvement for for-in loops, making the language feel more consistent (“We have this great feature of optional chaining, but why can’t I use it at this place?”) could be an argument in favour of the proposed language change (also see the discussion of alternative 2 below).
 So it could be seen less as new language feature _per se_ but as part of a “streamlining” of the language.

 From the rejected proposal [SE-0231](https://github.com/apple/swift-evolution/blob/main/proposals/0231-optional-iteration.md):